This page is available in 3 languages

 The exercises are designed specifically for each field and each level and their duration varies accordingly.

 The general and specific competencies required per competition are listed in each competition notice.
-The definition of each general competency can be found in the Guide to Open Competitions .
+The definition of each general competency can be found in the General rules governing open competitions.
 General competencies are always observed and assessed in at least two different exercises.
 Competencies in the field of the competition are assessed only in the context of the case study where the focus is primarily on testing your skills at applying knowledge.

 The exercises include a structured interview, a group exercise, an oral presentation and a case study in the field of the competition.